Catastrophic Failure

 shadows scurrying about at their peril.

-Rejecting the stringent rules that were applied;
+Rejecting the stringent rules that were applied:

-But to safely restart the economy
+But, to safely restart the economy,

-requires us to restrict some autonomy.
+we need to regulate some autonomy.

-Yet this catastrophic failure of healthcare;
+Yet this catastrophic failure of healthcare

 begs the question: was big business not aware?